hansreier/techreier/eDrops/src/main/resources/static/markdown/databases.md

 As an alternative use MariaDb official image from Dockerhub.
 Create a container.
 Remember to enter port and set MARIADB_ROOT_PASSWORD as environment variable when using Docker Desktop or docker command.

-Never use the root user and password for connection, but define a separate user: dbuser.
+Never use the root user and password for connection, a separate user: dbuser is defined for the purpose.
 I have used an environment variable DB_PASSWORD, to avoid checking in db user password to github.

 - Local connect to dockerized MariaDB: Docker desktop has a special host name host.docker.internal.